Chileans in the California gold rush: Later developments

 Many Chileans left following implementation of taxes on foreign miners in 1850.
 Some left for Chile and other for the Australian gold rushes that begun in 1851.
 In Australia Chilean miners came also to work in mines of silver and iron, and some Chileans left later Australia to join the gold rushes of New Zealand.

 Strong anti-Chilean sentiment appear to have largely dissipated by 1851 or 1852.
-Discriminatory attitudes against Chileans remained and Chileans formed often solidarity groups with Mexicans.
-The poor trearment of Chileans contrast with the more favourable treatment of other immigrant groups such as English, Germans, Irish and Cornish.
+Discriminatory attitudes against Chileans remained and Chileans often formed solidarity groups with Mexicans.
+The poor treatment of Chileans contrasts with the more favourable treatment of other immigrant groups such as English, Germans, Irish and Cornish.

 Some Chileans resisted the initial wave of attacks and hostile legislation and became established settlers opening new mines like Black Diamind Mine in 1856.
-Other Chileans were progressively marginalized, having to share ownership of their prospects with Anglo Americans to remain in business and came over time to transform into unqualified labour.
+Other Chileans were progressively marginalized, having to share ownership of their prospects with Anglo-Americans to remain in business and came over time to transform into unqualified labour.
 This contrast to Anglo Americans miners who tended to have more skilled employment using machinery.
-Many found their way as cheap labour in industrialized mines controlled by Anglo-Americans where they alongside Mexicans took the most dangerous and ill-payed jobs.
+Many found their way as cheap labour in industrialized mines controlled by Anglo-Americans where they alongside Mexicans took the most dangerous and ill-paid jobs.

 Many Chileans who stayed in California mixed by marriages with the Euroamerican population.
 It is speculated they were able to do this more easily than Mexicans due to Chileans commonly having a somewhat lighter skin-tone than the bulk of the Mexicans, thus being more accepted in a racist society.